richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 As a rule of thumb, if it's a long address with random characters, it isn't legitimate.

-> Ex: Email from "Uber" with the email address "sadfadfue"@online.io
+An example would be an email from "Uber" with the address from "sadfadfue@online.io

+> Note: Sometimes the actual address is hidden slightly behind the email account's display name.
+To show the actual address, there should be a little ^ arrow.